 therefore, there are three conjugacy classes.
-The problem of finding the number of such partitions for any positive integer n is what computer scientists call NP-complete.
+There are variations to problem of finding the number of such partitions for any positive integer nthat are what computer scientists call NP-complete.
 This effectively means that the problem cannot be solved for a large n because the computations would be too time-consuming for even the largest computer.

-Theorem 14.15.
-Let G be a group of order p^n where p is prime.
+Theorem 14.15 Let G be a group of order p^n where p is prime.
 Then G has a nontrivial center.

-PROOF.
+Proof.
 We apply the class equation

-Corollary 14.16.
-Let G be a group of order p^2 where p is prime.
+Corollary 14.16 Let G be a group of order p^2 where p is prime.
 Then G is abelian.